At a glance

 Flood management and improvements in food security better respond to the needs of the communities

 This involves the development and use of an early warning and information system on floods as well as support for the mainstreaming of environmental and climate-related issues in the development plans and budgets of the districts concerned.
-Adaptation measures to address flood impacts will also be implemented in targeted districts.
+Adaptation measures to address flood impacts are also planned in targeted districts.

 The degradation and encroachment of the gallery forests of the lower valley of the Ouémé river is reduced.

-Support will be provided for the development of a policy and legal framework for integrating gallery forests, in the form of community-based conservation areas, into the network of protected areas.
-Analysis of institutional changes needed for the adoption of a new management structure for gallery forests involving communities and traditional authorities will be undertaken.
-Sustainable local forest management institutions will be strengthened or set up, with the aim of signing partnership agreements for the sustainable management of gallery forests.
+Planned support includes the development of a policy and legal framework for integrating gallery forests, in the form of community-based conservation areas, into the network of protected areas.
+Analysis of institutional changes needed for the adoption of a new management structure for gallery forests involving communities and traditional authorities is foreseen.
+This includes the setting up and strengthening of sustainable local forest management institutions with the aim of signing partnership agreements for the sustainable management of gallery forests.

 Sustainable use models are implemented in and around gallery forests.

-In partnership with research institutions, and through a participatory planning process, sustainable management plans for gallery forests, buffer zones and connection corridors will be prepared.
-Incentives will be identified for the sustainable management of these areas, and support will be provided to local communities for the development of alternative activities.
-Support kits for the sustainable production of non-timber forest products, medicinal plants and ecotourism services will be developed.
+This component supports the preparation of sustainable management plans for gallery forests, buffer zones and connection corridors in partnership with research institutions, and through a participatory planning process.
+It is also foreseen to promote sustainable management of these areas through incentives, and to support local communities for the development of alternative activities, including through the development of support kits for the sustainable production of non-timber forest products, medicinal plants and ecotourism services .

 New GIS data and topographic maps covering the whole territory of Benin are available to ensure information on, among other things, the effects of climate change.